nikneem/ddd/README.md

 - Provides the essential `IDomainModel` interface to define domain models.
 - Includes a base implementation `DomainModel<T>` to streamline common operations for domain models.
+- Supports domain events with built-in event handling and dispatching mechanisms.
 - Helps you adhere to DDD principles while reducing boilerplate code.
 - Highly extensible and ready to integrate into existing DDD-based architectures.